cloudflare/cloudflare-docs/content/cloudflare-one/applications/configure-apps/saas-apps/grafana-saas-oidc.md

 {{<Aside type="note">}}

-You can also configure OIDC SSO for Grafana using the [configuration file](https://grafana.com/docs/grafana/latest/setup-grafana/configure-security/configure-authentication/generic-oauth/#configure-generic-oauth-authentication-client-using-the-grafana-configuration-file), instead of using the user interface (UI) that is documented here.
+You can also configure OIDC SSO for Grafana using a [configuration file](https://grafana.com/docs/grafana/latest/setup-grafana/configure-security/configure-authentication/generic-oauth/#configure-generic-oauth-authentication-client-using-the-grafana-configuration-file) instead of using Grafana's user interface (UI), as documented in this guide.

 {{</Aside>}}